LeoDog896/game-solver/book/src/combinatorial-games/nim/structure.md

     /// where Move is a tuple of the heap index and the number of objects to remove type Move = (usize, usize);
     type Iter<'a> = std::vec::IntoIter<Self::Move>;
+    /// Define Nimbers as a zero-sum game type Player = ZeroSumPlayer;

     fn max_score(&self) -> usize {
         self.max_score